spaackle/osrs-basic-botting/README.md

 For this you'll need the following Runelite plugins - Object Marker, Health Notifications

-1. Use Object Markers to mark the cows in Pure Red (Red - 255, Green - 0, Blue - 0)
+1. Use Object Markers to mark the cows in __Red__ (Red - 255, Green - 0, Blue - 0)

 2. In Health Notifications, set the Hitpoint Threshold to whatever you think is best (for leveling combat on new accounts and fighting cows, I set this to 4).
-Also, set the Overlay Color to Pure Blue (Red - 0, Green - 0, Blue - 255), and check Disable Notification.
+Also, set the Overlay Color to __Blue__ (Red - 0, Green - 0, Blue - 255), and check Disable Notification.

 Then, run the script.